mganss/XmlSchemaClassGenerator/README.md

   -h, --help                 show this message and exit -n, --namespace=VALUE      map an XML namespace to a C# namespace
                                Separate XML namespace and C# namespace by '='.
+                               A single value (no '=') is taken as the C# namespace the empty XML namespace is mapped to.
                                One option must be given for each namespace to be mapped.
                                A file name may be given by appending a pipe